Explore the Finds Showcase

 An atlas, a map, and an online portal to explore!

-In partnership with the Historic Towns Trust and Canterbury Christ Church University, C·A·T are building new ways to understand and investigate the story of Canterbury since its beginnings twenty centuries ago.
+In partnership with the Historic Towns Trust and Canterbury Christ Church University, CAT are building new ways to understand and investigate the story of Canterbury since its beginnings twenty centuries ago.
+Canterbury is one of the most important of Britian’s cities.
+Home to three UNESCO World Heritage sites, it has a remarkable history.

 The first milestone, An Historical Map of Canterbury from Roman Times to 1907, is already published and available in the shops and online.
-All proceeds from sales of the map, after printing costs, will fund further work on the new Canterbury Historical Atlas, and with it the Twenty Centuries at Canterbury online facility.
+All proceeds from sales of the map, after printing costs, will fund further work on the project.

 You can read more about the story of Canterbury on this page (see below), but why not visit the online portal right now?